 IEP Transition Planning begins at age 14 with a school team transition meeting and the addition of a transition planning form to your child's IEP.
 This form, required by law, must be updated annually and is included with all IEPs between 14 and 22.
 In conjunction with this, the school will assess your young adult's likely future needs and supports, including training, further education, employment, and independent living skills.
-Here's a slide show that explains this in more detail.
 Here's a discussion of what should be in the plan.